How to Switch to Solar Power?

 California has always been a pioneer in renewable energy and is currently one of the top 10 solar states in America.
 If California achieves its goal of 30% solar energy by 2030, that would be equivalent to taking 59 million cars off the road!

 Momentum Solar is in California

-Momentum Solar is known for its’ “no-strings-attached” offering — homeowners can go solar for no money out of pocket and pay a lower electric bill.
-Roof repairs or replacement are offered wholesale for homes that are being prepped for installation, and complimentary tree removal is offered for qualifying homes.
-No-obligation consultations are free and important to offer in the Golden State that is continually experiencing stress on the power grid.
+Momentum Solar is known for its’ “no-strings-attached” offering — homeowners can go solar for little-to-no money out of pocket and, oftentimes, have the benefit of a lower electric bill.
+Affordable roof repairs or replacements are offered for homes that are being prepped for installation.

 Momentum Solar is committed to helping Californians convert to clean, solar energy.
 We provide guidance at every step in the process, which includes helping you determine the best way to finance your system.
 In California, three options are available to you:

 - Pay upfront for your system: If you are able to, paying for your system outright offers substantial savings over time.

 - Take out a loan: Many homeowners don’t have enough money to pay for their system outright, but taking out a loan allows them go solar sooner.
 There are several types of loans available and we can help you find the best one for your financial situation.
 With a loan, you’ll be able to get a solar system installed on your property for $0 down so you can start experiencing cost savings sooner.
 Once the loan is paid off, you’ll own your system.